rexgraystone/os/README.md

 ### Note

 The programs are written in C and compiled using GCC compiler on macOS Ventura 13.0.
 These programs will work on any Linux distribution and macOS.
 However, the programs may not work on Windows.
+To avoid facing issues on Windows, it is recommended to use a virtual machine with a Linux distribution instead.